 This indicates the Video Encoder is connected to the streaming endpoint but that the vision from the video camera is not coming through.

-- Check the other end of the Long HDMI cable is connected to the HDMI Repeater.
+- Check the other end of the long HDMI cable is connected to the "OUTPUT" end of the HDMI repeater

-- Check the other end of the mini HDMI cable is connected to the HDMI Repeater.
+- Check the other end of the mini HDMI cable is connected to the "INPUT" end of the HDMI Repeater